 Passing off the calling of seeing the congregation’s God-given, hope-filled future reminds me of Scrooge and Marly.
 Scrooge says to Marly, “You were a good man of business”.
 Marly replies, “Mankind was my business!”
 And so it is with boards.
 The business of the board is to be a discerning body that has eyes to see the congregation’s God-given future.

 The church needs this discerning body because as Charles Olson* reminds us,

 “Congregations at times believe they can create their own future, but the future is God’s gift to the congregation to be discovered, participated in, and celebrated.”

-In order to do this work of discernment, council must be comprised of leaders who are discerning:
+In order to do this work of discernment, the board must be comprised of leaders who are discerning:

 - leaders who have learned to pray and do indeed pray, read the scriptures, and see God’s deep desire for a world of shalom and understand how this shapes the calling of their congregation